-In \cite{FC}, Chai and Faltings formulated a cycle version of the congruence relation, which will be the main concern of this paper.
-The precise statement of this version of the conjecture was made by Moonen in \cite{M} (also see \cite{K}).
-Let $Sh_K$ be a Kottwitz PEL-type Shimura variety attached to the Shimura datum $(G,X)$, with level structure $K=K_pK^p$, such that $G$ is nonramified at $p$ and $K_p$ is hyperspecial.
+In\cite{FC}, Chai and Faltings formulated a cycle version of the congruence relation, which will be the main concern of this paper.
+The precise statement of this version of the conjecture was made by Koskivirta in\cite{K}.
+Let $Sh_K$ be a Kottwitz PEL-type Shimura variety attached to the Shimura datum $(G,X)$ with level structure $K=K_pK^p$ such that $G$ is nonoramified at $p$ and $K_p$ is hyperspecial.
 Let $E$ be its reflex field as above.
-Let $v$ be a prime of $E$ over $p$, $O_{E_{(v)}}$ its ring of integers and $k$ its residue field.
-Let $\mathscr{S}_K$ be its semi-global integral model over $O_{E_{(v)}}$.
+Let $v$ be a prime of $E$ over $p$, $O_{E,(v)}$ its ring of integers localized at $v$ and $k$ its residue field.
+Let $\mathscr{S}_K$ be its semi-global integral model over $O_{E,(v)}$.
 This scheme is the moduli space of abelian schemes with certain additional structures.
-Moonen (following Chai-Faltings) defined a stack $p-Isog$ over $O_{E_{(v)}}$, classifying pairs $(f: A_1\longrightarrow A_2)$ of $p$-isogenies between two abelian schemes respecting all additional structures.
-It has two natural projections to $\mathscr{S}_K$, assigning the pair its source abelian scheme and its target abelian scheme.
-Then he defined two algebras $\mathbb{Q}[p-Isog_E]$ and $\mathbb{Q}[p-Isog_k]$ in which $k$ is the residue field of $O_{E_{(v)}}$.
-These algebras can be thought as ``a geometric realization" of the local spherical Hecke algebra $\mathscr{H}(G(\mathbb{Q}_p)//K_p)$.
-Moonen also defined $p-Isog^{ord}_k$ as the preimage of the $\mu$-ordinary locus of the special fiber of the Shimura variety, $\mathscr{S}_k$, under the source projection, and an algebra $\mathbb{Q}[p-Isog_k^{ord}]$.
-There are three maps, the specialization map $\sigma: p-Isog_E\longrightarrow p-Isog_k$; ``intersecting the ordinary locus" $ord: p-Isog_k\longrightarrow p-Isog_k^{ord}$; ``closure map" $cl: p-Isog_k^{ord}\longrightarrow p-Isog_k$.
-These in turn induce corresponding maps on the algebra of $p$-Isogenies.
+Moonen, following Chai-Faltings, defined a stack $p-Isog$ over $O_{E,(v)}$, classifying pairs $(f:A_1\longrightarrow A_2)$ of $p$-isogenies between two abelian schemes respecting all the additional structures.
+It has two natural projections to $\mathscr{S}_K$, assigning the pair its source and target.
+Then Moonen defined two algebras $\mathbb{Q}[p-Isog_E]$ and $\mathbb{Q}[p-Isog_k]$.
+These algebras can be thought as a geometric realization of the local spherical Hecke algebra $\mathscr{H}(G(\mathbb{Q}_p)//K_p,\mathbb{Q})$.
+Moonen also defined $p-Isog_k^{ord}$ as the preimage of the $\mu$-ordinary locus of the special fiber of the Shimura variety $\mathscr{S}_k$ under the source projection and an algebra $\mathbb{Q}[p-Isog_k^{ord}]$.
+The specialization map induces a linear map